 Private: invite-only, for your company or group.

-If a direct connection isn’t possible (strict firewalls), a TURN relay is used as fallback — still encrypted end-to-end.
+If a direct connection isn’t possible (strict firewalls), a TURN relay is used as fallback while WebRTC transport encryption remains in place.

 | Big Tech | Retro Hex Chat | |